 Historically, IT infrastructure management was entirely a manual process.
 Infrastructure provisioning during the traditional IT era was quite an expensive and time-consuming process where expert personnel was required to physically set up the servers, install and configure the operating system software, and then connect the networks, middleware, storage, etc., manually.

-With the increase in the usage of cloud-native and public cloud platforms and accessibility & consumption of their provisioned infrastructure, everyone might have come across one of the most heard terminologies, i.e., Infrastructure as Code (IaC).
-Infrastructure as Code (IaC) solves all the traditional IT infrastructure configuration and management problems by enabling the developers to efficiently and effectively set up and provision a fully documented and versioned infrastructure by just executing a script, preventing the problem tracking environment changes and configuration inconsistency.
+With the increase in the usage of cloud-native and public cloud platforms and accessibility & consumption of their provisioned Infrastructure, everyone might have come across one of the most heard terminologies, i.e., Infrastructure as Code (IaC).
+Infrastructure as Code (IaC) solves all the traditional IT infrastructure configuration and management problems by enabling the developers to efficiently and effectively set up and provision a fully documented and versioned Infrastructure by just executing a script, preventing the problem tracking environment changes and configuration inconsistency.